rpicoin/rpicore/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `wispr-qt.pro` file.
+Alternatively, install Qt Creator and open the `rpicoin-qt.pro` file.

-An executable named `wispr-qt` will be built.
+An executable named `rpicoin-qt` will be built.

 Debian Stretch